reserve-protocol/reserve-index-dtf/README.md

 Per-unit time fee on AUM

 The DAO takes a cut with a minimum floor of 15 bps.
-The DAO always receives at least 15 bps of the value of the mint.
-If the annual tvl fee is set to 15 bps, then 100% of the tvl fee is taken by the DAO.
+The Folio always inflates at least 15 bps annually, with this portion going to the DAO.
+If the tvl fee is set to 15 bps, then 100% of the tvl fee is taken by the DAO.

 ##### `mintFee`